Generating DTSI and DTBO Overlay Files

 The following hardware design hand-off artifacts are required:

-4. dtsi file is not required and will be generated, but the user can optionally add a device tree source file that will be appended to the dtg-generated device tree file
+4. The .dtsi file is not required and is generated, but optionally, you can add a device tree source file that is appended to the dtg-generated device tree file

-First, run the following command to create a new PetaLinux project from the provided SOM bsp file:
+1. First, run the following command to create a new PetaLinux project from the provided SOM BSP file:

 petalinux-create -t project -s xilinx-<board>-<version>.bsp